 - To wash and roast leeks: Trim and quarter the leek lengthwise.
 Slice into ½-inch slices.
 Submerge the sliced leek in a bowl of cold water.
 Use your hands to agitate.
 Any grit will fall to the bottom.
-Leave it there!
-Use your hands to pull the leeks out of the water.
+Remove leeks.

-- Combine the leek with sage (or Poultry Seasoning).
+- Combine the leek with sage (or poultry seasoning).
 Spread the leeks into a single layer on a baking sheet.
-Roast with the pumpkin, at 425, just 10-12 minutes, stirring halfway through cooking.
+Roast with the pumpkin, at 425 degrees F, 10-12 minutes, stirring halfway through cooking.
 Leeks should be lightly browned around the edges.
 Remove from the oven when done.

-- To make stuffing When the roasted pumpkin is cool enough to handle, carefully scoop out the flesh of the pumpkin, keeping the shell intact.
+- When the roasted pumpkin is cool enough to handle, carefully scoop out the flesh of the pumpkin, keeping the shell intact.
 Combine the roasted pumpkin with the roasted leeks, dried cranberries, and pumpernickel croutons.
 Combine well.
 Add fresh parsley, chives, and season with salt and pepper.
-Mix well and restuff the pumpkin.
+Mix well and re-stuff the pumpkin.